-(ii) On November 7, 2014, the Company announced an agreement to lease 98.7 hectares of privately held mineral and surface rights contiguous with its Diamond Mountain project.
+(iv) On November 7, 2014, the Company announced an agreement to lease 98.7 hectares of privately held mineral and surface rights contiguous with its Diamond Mountain project.
 In addition, the Company announced the filing of an additional 1,236.6 hectares of Phosphate Prospecting Permit Application ("PPPA") areas to the South East of, and contiguous with, the Company's existing PPPA areas.
-At June 30, 2017, the Company continues to hold these rights, which are carrying value of \$nil on the consolidated statements of financial position.
+At June 30, 2018, the Company continues to hold these rights, which are held at a carrying value of \$nil on the consolidated statements of financial position.
+A portion of the Diamond Mountain project, outside of the currently defined resource, is subject to a 2.5% gross value production royalty.